14 Best Zoo Photography Tips + Camera Gear & Settings

 7. Focus on the Eyes

-Always try to focus on the eyes when you are photographing an animal or bird in the zoo.
+Always try to focus on the eyes when you photograph an animal or bird in the zoo.
 There is no point in capturing the image if the eyes are not sharp.

 After capturing the photo, zoom in the image to 100 percent in your camera’s display and ensure that the eyes are sharp.

-Nowadays, mirrorless and DSLR cameras are coming with the eye-focus feature.
-If your camera supports this feature, then you can use it to focus on the subject and capture your image.
+Nowadays, Mirrorless/ DSLR cameras come with the eye-focus feature.
+If your camera supports this feature, use it to focus on the subject’s eye and capture image.

 8. Try Capturing Headshot Portraits

 The zoo is one place where the animals can come really come close to you.
 You must use this opportunity to capture good headshot portraits of the animals.

-You can use the fill the frame or other composition techniques to frame your headshot portrait of the animal.
+Use Fill the frame or other composition techniques to frame your headshot portrait shots.

 9. Try to Get a Nice Background

 The background is equally important as the subject in any photograph.
-So, you must also consider background equally important as the animals in the zoo when you are capturing.
+You must also consider the background of the animal before photographing them.

-You should try capturing the image from multiple angles.
+Try photographing the same subject from multiple angles.
 The change in angle of view will have an impact on the background also.
 So, try to get the best possible background for the subject in the frame.

 10. Never Disturb the Animals

 You must never make any sounds or actions to draw the attention of the animals in the zoo.
 You are actually disturbing the animal by doing such things.

 If you irritate the animal, then it may even try to attack you.
-So, never put your safety at risk with such actions.
+Never put your safety at risk with such actions.
 Always give respect to the animals and birds in the zoo.

 11. Spend some time with the Subject